shighetari/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is a markup that introduces meaning to the web page rather than just presentation.

-2. What are the 4 areas of the box model?
+2. What are the 4 areas of the box model? content edge, padding edge, border edge, and margin edge

 3. While using flexbox, what axis does the following property work on: ```align-items: center```?